 Management Objectives Management Prescriptions Responsibility To meet local requirements, as priority, for timber, fuel wood and other forest produce on a sustainable basis.
 On the basis of single tree selection system from the identified local use area Territorial Division To manage and harvest commercial timber on sustainable basis.
-Group selection system in mixed conifer, seed tree system in blue pine working circle and patch-cut system Territorial Division and NRDCL for mixed broadleaf working circle.

 To protect the forest from fire, illegal activities and grazing in regeneration areas.
 Surveillance and community monitoring Regulated grazing Territorial Division and Local Government To create local employment opportunities for local people.
-Involvement of local people in FMU activities Territorial Division and NRDCL To maintain and improve health and safety measures during operation.
-Enforce use of safety gears during harvesting work and road construction NRDCL and Logging Contractors To prevent negative impacts due to forest resource use on watershed functions and water quality Minimal disturbance and plantation wherever required Territorial Division and NRDCL To conserve and enhance biodiversity within production areas.
+Involvement of local people in FMU activities Territorial Division and NRDCL To maintain and improve health and safety measures during operation. during harvesting work and NRDCL and Logging Contractors To prevent negative impacts due to forest resource use on watershed functions and water quality Territorial Division and NRDCL To conserve and enhance biodiversity within production areas.
 Monitoring and research activities Territorial Division